Mark Pieloch

 Mark Pieloch is the President and owner of PF Inc., formerly known as Pet Flavors.

 Education

 Mark Pieloch attended Gardner High School in Gardner, Massachusetts.
 After high school, Pieloch earned a M.S. in Industrial Pharmacy from the Massachusetts College of Pharmacy, and went on to earn a Master of Business Administration from the Ross School of Business of the University of Michigan.

 Career

 Pieloch has been a registered pharmacist in Massachusetts since 1979.
 He founded a variety of businesses in the field of pet pharmaceuticals, beginning with Pharma Chemie in Lincoln, Nebraska, in 1990.

-Since then, he has operated and/or sold PSPC, Phycox, Peak Nutrition, PalaTech Laboratories, and FlavorTek.
-Pet Flavors (now known as PF Inc.) is his current venture.
+He has since operated and/or sold PSPC, Phycox, Peak Nutrition, PalaTech Laboratories, and FlavorTek.
+He currently owns and operates Pet Flavors (now known as PF Inc.).

-In 2016, he created the American Muscle Car Museum in Melbourne, Florida, to house his automobile collection.
-Featuring more than 400 cars, it is mainly used for charitable fundraising events and is otherwise not open to the public.
+In 2016, Pieloch founded a tax-exempt 501(c)(3) organization, the American Muscle Car Museum in Melbourne, Florida, to house his personal automobile collection.
+With more than 400 cars belonging to Mr. Pieloch, the facility is not open to the public and primarily hosts charitable fundraising events.